Print Fleet Security

 Why do print security gaps happen?

-Then the environment changes.
+Then the environment changes, and the baseline slips:

 The Work